NBISweden/raukr-2025/README.md

 ### Docker

 A docker container is available for rendering quarto documents and to run RStudio server.

 :warning: ~14GB
+:exclamation: Run the container in the root of the repo.

 ```
 docker pull --platform=linux/amd64 ghcr.io/nbisweden/workshop-raukr:latest